Search

 (1) May I work as a loan originator for more than one mortgage broker?
 Yes.

 (2) How do I obtain approval to work for more than one mortgage broker?
-Using the NMLSR, the company will submit a sponsorship request.
-The department will notify you when the relationship is approved.
+Using the NMLS, the company will submit a sponsorship request.
 The department will notify you and others associated with your license upon approval of your request.
-The NMLSR will charge a fee for the additional relationship.
-See WAC 208-660-550.
+The NMLS will charge a fee for the additional relationship.
+See also WAC 208-660-550.

 (3) If I work as a loan originator for more than one mortgage broker, may I take an application from a borrower without identifying one specific mortgage broker?
 No. You may take an application for only one mortgage broker at a time in any one transaction.
 Prior to presenting yourself to a specific borrower as licensed to originate mortgage loans, you must state who you represent.
 You must clearly identify the mortgage broker by name and address on the application, on all disclosures, authorization forms, and other material provided to the borrower.
 There must be no confusion by the borrower as to which mortgage broker you are representing at any given time.

 (4) May I work from any location when I am a licensed loan originator?
-No. You can only work from a licensed location.
-The licensed location can be the main company office, or any licensed branch.
+No. You can only work from a licensed location unless you conduct activity under the act from your residence pursuant to WAC 208-660-505.

 (10) May a loan originator bring a lawsuit against a borrower for the collection of compensation?
 No. Only licensed mortgage brokers, or exempt mortgage brokers, may bring collection actions against borrowers to collect compensation.

 (11) May I work as a licensed loan originator for a mortgage broker located out of the state?
 Yes.
-You may originate loans for any mortgage broker you are affiliated with who is licensed under Washington law.
+You may originate loans for any mortgage broker who sponsors you and who is licensed under Washington law.

 (12) May a licensed loan originator hire employees or independent contractors to assist in the mortgage broker licensee's activities?
 No. Only the mortgage broker licensee can have employees or independent contractors.
 This prohibition against loan originators hiring employees or independent contractors includes clerical or administrative personnel whose work is related to the mortgage broker licensee's activities, and loan processors.

 (13) Do loan processors have to be licensed as loan originators?
-W-2 employee loan processors are not required to have a loan originator license provided they work under the supervision and instruction of a licensed or exempt mortgage broker and do not hold themselves out as able to conduct the activities of a mortgage broker or loan originator.
-Independent contractor loan processors must be licensed as a mortgage broker, mortgage broker branch office, or loan originator.
+W-2 employee loan processors are not required to have a loan originator license provided they work under the supervision and instruction of a licensed mortgage loan originator (including the designated broker) and do not hold themselves out as able to conduct the activities of a licensed mortgage broker or loan originator.
+Independent contractor loan processing companies must be licensed as a mortgage broker, have a designated broker, and have at least one licensed mortgage loan originator (who can be the designated broker).
+The W-2 employee loan processors are not then required to be licensed mortgage loan originators.
+Individual independent contractor loan processors must be licensed as mortgage loan originators, be sponsored by a licensed mortgage broker, and be supervised by that licensee's licensed mortgage loan originator (including the designated broker).

 (14) May loan processors work on files from an unlicensed location?
 A loan processor may work on loan files from an unlicensed location under the following circumstances: